project-asap/IReS-Platform/ires_docs/source/install.rst

 -------------------------
 Workflow Materialization
 -------------------------
-To materialize the workflow go to the `Abstract Workflows` tab, click on the LineCountWorkflow.
+To materialize the workflow navigate to the `Abstract Workflows` tab and click on the LineCountWorkflow created in the previous steps.

 .. image:: ./images/lineCount/abstractLineCount.png
    :width: 150%